Slookeur/Atomes/README.md

 > GTKV = 4

-Here is an issue with GTK4 that cannot be sovled for the time being:
+Here are some issues with GTK4 that cannot be sovled for the time being:

-  Add widgets to menus is impossible, ex: color selections This is required since ***Atomes*** menus are dynamical and cannot be created by reading a basic XML file.
+  1. No way to use Pango markups in menu items with sub-menus (https://gitlab.gnome.org/GNOME/gtk/-/issues/5946)
+  2. No way to attach widget to menu items not in the top level of the menu (https://gitlab.gnome.org/GNOME/gtk/-/issues/5955)

 #### Building the serial version of ***Atomes***